 One of the first things to do is figure out how much work each employee has on a day-to-day basis.
+Mapping out your employee’s processes with a tool like Nintex’s Process Manager will allow you to understand their workloads and identify areas for improvement and potential automation opportunities.
 Understanding the level of work your employees face is key to making sure it remains manageable.
-This information is also important when considering whether and how much of any given employee’s workflow can be automated.
+This information is especially important when considering whether and how much of any given employee’s workflow can be automated.

 Remove manual tasks

-Once you understand workloads, you can begin to identify which tasks can best be automated.
+Once you have mapped out your process and now understand full workloads, you can begin to identify key tasks that can best be automated.

 A great example of this is Standard Bank & Trust Co., a Chicago-based financial institution with 37 branches throughout the Midwest.
 As their customer base grew, Standard Bank realized that they needed a way to automate tedious manual tasks — like closing dormant credit cards and identifying customer account portfolios — so their employees could spend more time focusing on higher-value tasks, including customer satisfaction.